76 Fabulous 1st Grade Science Projects That Little Learners Will Love

 Ask students to predict whether a variety of items will sink or float in water.
 Then test each object to check their hypotheses.

-Young student's hand holding a mirror on a piece of paper with the letters A I U, showing symmetry (First Grade Science Experiments)
+Young student's hand holding a mirror on a piece of paper with the letters A I U, showing symmetry as an example of a first grade science activity

 Buggy and Buddy